Jnrainerds/lesson-task/README.md

 git push origin master

 - step7:
-use browser to **pull request** in https://github.com/user/your reposity
+use browser to **pull request** in https://github.com/user/yourrepository

 more detail:
 ----